AnthonyWrather/e-commerce-rails7/README.md

 # README

+* This is a demo project based on a tutorial from Conner Jensen.

-This is the repo that goes along with my Fullstack E-Commerce app tutorial.
-Check it out here https://youtu.be/hURUMwdCWuI?si=YxSO5hpRAESz6rEU
+> This is the repo that goes along with my Fullstack E-Commerce app tutorial.
+> Check it out here https://youtu.be/hURUMwdCWuI?si=YxSO5hpRAESz6rEU

+* About E-Commerce-Rails7

 Things you may want to cover: